 Computers as we know today are quite different to what they were when first launched.
 There has been an immense change in personal computers in the past two decades.
 From big bulk boxes to beautifully designed mini HTPCs for the lounge.
 This advancement in technology is thanks to the gaming industry.

 In the early days of computers, no one had an idea of dedicated graphics cards but now they are everywhere.
-A big name in the industry at the time was Voodoo with its Voodoo 1.
-People are familiar with AMD and NVIDIA now, but Voodoo was the company that started the graphics revolution in the computer industry.
-Its immense popular Voodoo 1 was used to play games like Doom on Intel Pentium powered computers.
+A big name in the industry at the time was 3dfx Interactive with its Voodoo 1.
+People are familiar with AMD and NVIDIA now, but 3dfx Interactive was the company that started the graphics revolution in the computer industry.
+Its immense popular Voodoo 1 was used to play games like Doom on Intel powered computers.
 With just 4 MB of GPU memory, it felt light years ahead but then competition came with the likes of GeForce 256, NVIDIA’s first entry into the graphics market in 1999.
 This marked the gaming revolution as we know today.

 It was the first card to be called a GPU and had 32MB of memory.
 Also noticeable was the GeForce 8800 GTX with 768MB memory.

 Post 90s era, we started seeing all sorts of graphics card entering the market and people were fascinated by the graphics improvement they brought with them.
 ATi entered the market with its OpenGL graphics cards.
 By this time, VooDoo was out of the competition and only ATi and NVIDIA remained.
 One of the most popular NVIDIA graphics card was the 8800 series while ATi’s X1900 series was its main competitor.

 The big two